Justice-Through-Code/tps25-W15D1-userpreferences/README.md

     Preference Validation: Ensuring preference values meet specified criteria Hot Reload: Applying preference changes without restarting the application Configuration Singleton: A design pattern ensuring only one preference manager exists

+Components of a Preference System:
+    Data Model: How preferences are structured and stored Storage Layer: Where and how preferences are persisted Access Layer: How the application reads and writes preferences UI Layer: How users interact with preferences Application Layer: How preferences affect application behavior